 Love Hopes All Things

-2020 will go down in History.
+The year 2020 will go down in history.
 But I wonder, in 50 years, what will we say?
-Will it be about how hard it was, how much it affected us for the worst.
-Or will we be talking about the hope that endured even through the days when all seemed lost.
+Will it be about how hard it was?
+Will it be about how much it affected us for the worst?
+Or will we be talking about the hope that endured even through the days when all seemed lost?

 Hope is such a difficult word to define because it is only ever concerned with the future.
-And now we are in 2021.
+And now we are in a new year.
 We are in that future.
-So, what can we take from the last year and bring into the future that is ahead of us?
-That we can do it.
-Whatever the “it” is.
+So, what can we take from 2020 and bring into the future that is ahead of us?
+Is it that we can do it, whatever the “it” is.

 Maybe it is stepping into a new area of ministry that you have been thinking about for a while.
-Maybe it is seeking forgiveness or being the one that forgives.
-Or perhaps it is simply growing in faith and believing in this year, that it is filled with hope.
+Maybe it is seeking forgiveness or being the one who forgives.
+Or perhaps it is simply growing in faith and believing in this year that it is filled with hope.

 1 Corinthians 13 is the verse that is often seen at weddings.
 It is the verse that we look to when we talk about the love that we should strive for in a marriage.
 It is almost an instruction manual for how we as Christians should love one another.
-But what if we were to look at it and remind ourselves that the ultimate “love” is Jesus.
-That this passage also talks to us about how God loves the world and all who are in it.
+But what if we were to look at it, and remind ourselves that the ultimate “love” is Jesus?
+And, what if we were to remind ourselves that this passage also talks to us about how God loves the world and all who are in it.

-Now I am not saying that we cannot be in despair and pain, Jesus too experienced those emotions.
-But what I am hoping you get from this is the understanding that in this New Year, even though we are still unsure of what is to come, with Jesus we can hope ALL things.
+Now I am not saying that we cannot be in despair and pain; Jesus experienced those emotions too.
+But what I am hoping you get from this is the understanding that in this new day, even though we are still unsure of what is to come, with Jesus we can hope all things.

-We can hope for a breakthrough, we can hope that the church will continue to be a beacon of light.
-Through Jesus and with Jesus we can do anything.
-So, in this 2021.
-Let us be standing in audacious prayer for all things, even for the things that in this moment feel completely impossible because through God all things are possible (Mark 10:27).
+We can hope for a breakthrough; we can hope that the church will continue to be a beacon of light.
+Through Jesus, and with Jesus, we can do anything.
+So, in this new year, let us be standing in audacious prayer for all things, even for the things that in this moment feel completely impossible because, through God, all things are possible (Mark 10:27).